DSD-DBS/capella-collab-manager/README.md

 If something goes wrong, please open an issue on Github.

-### Limitations
+### Integration with Identity and Access Management (IAM)

-* Only works with Azure AD as authentication backend, create a small file `secrets.yaml` in this folder:
+* The service works best with Azure AD as authentication backend, create a small file `secrets.yaml` in this folder:

   ```yaml
   backend: